Anti-slavery and human trafficking statement

 Risk assessment and management

 The possibility of modern slavery being found within our business or in any part of our supply chains is tracked as part of our Enterprise-wide Risk Management process.
 This is supported by our Economic Crime Risk Assessment, which assesses key areas of potential vulnerability.
 For any risk identified, appropriate controls and mitigations are identified, assessed and monitored regularly.
-Reporting on their effectiveness is completed by managers on a quarterly basis.

 Our people

-The company makes appropriate pre-employment checks on all directly employed staff.
+The company makes appropriate pre-employment checks on all directly employed colleagues.
 Only agencies on approved frameworks are used for temporary employment and a standard requirement of these are to provide assurance that pre-employment checks are conducted.

-There is a range of policies and procedures designed to protect our staff from poor treatment or exploitation.
+There is a range of policies and procedures designed to protect our colleagues from poor treatment or exploitation.
 These comply with all relevant employment law and the Advisory, Conciliation and Arbitration Service code of practice.
 They include the provision of fair pay rates based on nationally negotiated terms and conditions of employment.
 There is also a range of benefits, including health and wellbeing support, and access to training and development opportunities.

 Because of this, we believe that the risk of forced or trafficked labour being directly employed by National Highways is low.